writethedocs/www/docs/include/conf/australia/visiting.rst

 **Tram**
 Catch trams 3, 3a, 5, 6, 30, 35, 64, or 67 to the State Library tram stop (the venue is 2 minute walk from the tram stop).
 Trams in the CBD are free (you do not need to tap on or off) for travelling.
 For more information, refer to the `free tram zone <https://www.ptv.vic.gov.au/assets/PTV-default-site/Maps-and-Timetables-PDFs/Maps/Network-maps/Free-Tram-Zone-Map-Map-2021.pdf>`_.
+For inspiration on visiting Melbourne landmarks by tram, check out this article on `Lonely Planet <https://www.lonelyplanet.com/articles/melbourne-by-tram>`_.

 Where to stay
 -------------